Backup-Gits/REALTIME-X-TURBO-O3-RELOADED/README.md

 # REALTIME-X-SOURCES

 Pre-Patched Linux Kernel Sources REALTIME-X
-Total Rework Update to 5.4.7 Stable Kernel LTS.
+Update to 5.4.8 Stable Kernel LTS.

-Update 1 < > Added union Aufs Patches For 5.4 Kernel , more.
+Note : Union Aufs (Experimental).

+* Disclaimer. =

+This Kernel Patches On Top The Linux Official Kernel Vanilla From Kernel.org Comes With Absolutely No Warranty .
+You Are On Your Own If A Device Get Bricked Well Just Say Bricked In The Name Of Science.
+Just Dont Blame JavaShin .......

+You Have Been Warned.
+Here There Will Be Dragons.

-This Linux Kernel Have Some Additions That Are Not In The Main Tree.
+* This Linux Kernel Have Some Additions That Are Not In The Main Tree.
   Some Of Them Are Optimizations And New Features Like : >

 1. CONFIG_PREEMPT_RT Patches > https://rt.wiki.kernel.org/index.php/Main_Page